apeskinian/p4_watch-o-tron/README.md

     #### Different Account Levels

-    - There are three levels of user each with different levels of access:
+    - There are three levels of user, each with different levels of access:
         - **User**: this is the default level with the following privileges:
             - Access their account.
             - View their watches.